 Prof. Francisco Aranha, Director of the FGV-EAESP Center for the Advancement of Teaching and Learning, highlights the innovative INTENT initiative that prepares students to be creative, high-impact managers and drivers of change in organisations and society

-From an interview by Tom Gamble.
+The FGV-EAESP INTENT initiative, from an interview with Francisco Aranha by Tom Gamble.

-Moving away from the traditional learning experience
+Intent: Moving away from the traditional learning experience

 The initiative was created to offer FGV-EAESP students an educational alternative that is truly student centred: integrating knowledge, emotions, actions and content, the initiative is oriented towards collaboration and team work around real projects.
 For Prof. Aranha, it replies to the challenge of moving away from a more traditional, fragmented, lecture-based, faculty-centred education.